tradesouthwest/wordpress-client/M-Z/udan/plugin/ebsnext-online-classic/readme.txt

 WC requires at least: 2.6
 WC tested up to: 4.6.1

-Integrates Bambora Online ePay payment gateway into your WooCommerce installation.
+Integrates Online ePay payment gateway into your WooCommerce installation.

 == Description ==
-With Bambora Online ePay for WooCommerce, you are able to integrate the Bambora Online ePay payment window into your WooCommerce installation and start receiving secure online payments.
+With Online ePay for WooCommerce, you are able to integrate the Online ePay payment window into your WooCommerce installation and start receiving secure online payments.

 = Features =
-* Receive payments securely through the Bambora Online ePay payment window
+* Receive payments securely through the payment window
 * Create and handle subscriptions
 * Get an overview over the status for your payments directly from your WooCommerce order page.
 * Capture your payments directly from your WooCommerce order page.